• Skip to main content

 Food and Drink

 Croissant Moon Bakery is another alternative for breakfast within the park, serving fresh pastries, deli sandwiches, and desserts.
-Cinnabon has an outpost of their famous sweets.
+Cinnabon has an outpost of its famous sweets.

 Confisco Grille is the area’s only full-service restaurant, serving global fare like pizza and fajitas.
 Their Backwater Bar serves alcohol and bar food for an afternoon tipple.